 The MA track Online Culture prepares you for a career in culture, media, and communication.
 An internship option provides you with the opportunity to put your knowledge into practice, and become familiar with possible future professions.
 An internship experience will enhance your position in the labor market.

-- Has a job within 6 months after graduation: 71%
+- 83% of our alumni find a job within 6 months after graduation, and 59% within 2 months

 Application and admission

 - A Bachelor’s degree in general Culture Studies, Liberal Arts and Sciences, Religious Studies, Communication Studies / Modern Language.

 - The academic background of the students in our Master's program varies a lot.
 Students with a Bachelor's degree in a different subject area are also most welcome to apply.